MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/03-MiniLab_Create_ARM_templates_by_using_Azure_Portal.md

 8. Select **Save**.

-9. In the **BASICS** section of the form that appears select the resource group you created in the last section.
+9. In the **BASICS** section of the form that appears, select the resource group you created in the last section.

-10. In the **SETTINGS** section of the form enter the values from the parameters you wrote down in Step 8 of the previous section.
+10. In the **SETTINGS** section of the form, enter the values from the parameters you wrote down in Step 8 of the previous section.
 Here is a screenshot of a sample deployment:

     ![Azure Resource Manager templates deployment with the fields filled in using sample information.](../../Linked_Image_Files/1f-azure-resource-manager-template-tutorial-deploy.png)